+Australia and the Czech Republic are like-minded on many international policy issues and share strong people-to-people links.
 Since the Second World War, there have been two major waves of immigration: after the communist takeover of Czechoslovakia in 1948, and following Soviet occupation in 1968.
-According to 2011 census figures, around 22,700 Australians identify themselves as having Czech ancestry.
+According to 2011 census figures, around 22,800 Australians identify as having Czech ancestry.

-Australia's Ambassador to Poland is also accredited to the Czech Republic.
-Visa and migration issues are handled by the Department of Immigration and Citizenship office in Vienna.
-Australia maintains an Austrade-managed Consulate in Prague, headed by an Honorary Consul.
-The Czech Republic maintains an Embassy in Canberra, a Consulate-General in Melbourne, and Consulates in Sydney,Adelaide, Perth and Lewisham (Tasmania).
+Australia's Ambassador to Poland is accredited to the Czech Republic.
+Visa and migration issues are handled by the Department of Immigration office in Vienna.
+Australia maintains a Consulate in Prague, headed by an Honorary Consul.
+The Czech Republic has an Embassy in Canberra, a Consulate-General in Melbourne, and Consulates in Sydney, Brisbane, Adelaide, Perth and Hobart.

-The framework for Australian commercial relations with the Czech Republic include an Investment Promotion and Protection Agreement and a Double Taxation Agreement, signed in 1994 and 1995 respectively.
+The framework for Australian commercial relations with the Czech Republic includes an Investment Promotion and Protection Agreement and a Double Taxation Agreement, signed in 1994 and 1995 respectively.
 The Agreement between the Government of Australia and the Government of the Czech Republic on Cooperation in Peaceful Uses of Nuclear Energy and the Transfer of Nuclear Material entered into force in 2002.
 The Australian Transaction Reports and Analysis Centre (AUSTRAC) signed a Memorandum of Understanding with its Czech counterpart in May 2008 to allow Australian law enforcement and other Government agencies to receive vital financial intelligence from the Czech Republic.
 Australia and the Czech Republic implemented a bilateral Social Security Agreement on 1 July 2011.

 Bilateral economic and trade relationship

-In 2012, Australian investment stock in the Czech Republic was estimated to be approximately A$298 million, with inwards investment from the Czech Republic valued atA$33 million.
+In 2014, Australian investment stock in the Czech Republic was estimated to be A$291 million, with inwards investment from the Czech Republic valued at A$42 million.

-Last updated: July 2013
+Last updated: July 2015